Contributors Dropdown icon

 This is probably something you’ve seen in the Google Analytics interface before, and it just means that website A has a link to your website (website B), without providing any additional information about the link.
 If you want more information about that link, UTM codes are needed.
 We'll go into how to do that in a bit.

-From here on, we will also be using the abbreviation 'GA' when talking about 'Google Analytics'.
+From here on, we will use the abbreviation 'GA' when talking about 'Google Analytics'.

 Google Analytics dimensions

-GA thinks of incoming visits in terms of a few dimensions.
-Dimensions are used for categorizing visitors into different buckets so you can understand where the website traffic is coming from.
+Analytics tools like GA think of incoming visits in terms of a few dimensions.
+Dimensions categorize visitors into different buckets so you can understand where the website traffic is coming from.
 This helps you determine which marketing efforts are working well and which need adjustments.

 There are five primary dimensions under your control that can be used for slicing up the traffic data: